boochtek/virtus-perpetuity/README.md

 # Virtus::Perpetuity

-This gem will allow you to use Virtus to define model attributes that will work well with Perpetuity.
+This gem will allow you to use Virtus to define attributes for models that are mapped with Perpetuity.
 It will also automatically generate the mapper for your mode.